 - The kind of technological developments are likely to hinder or help your progress?

-- How the peoples lifestyles affect your products value?
+- How the people’s lifestyle affect the value of your products?

-PEST helps you to avoid initiatives that are likely to fail because of factors beyong your control & spot opportunities that you can take advantage of.
+PEST helps you to avoid initiatives that are likely to fail because of factors beyond your control & spot opportunities that you can take advantage of.

 PEST stands for;